Poulinakis-Konstantinos/Deep-Learning-Plant-Disease-Detector/README.md

   The inference of the networks will be deployed on a RaspBerry Pi 4B (2gb Ram) equipped with a camera to create a portable disease detection device .

    I have trained my DL models on Google Colab platform .
 I design my Networks relying on Transfer Learning using Keras and Tensorflow frameworks.
   Language of choice is Python.
+I am expirementing with two types of models , a light one based on MobileNetV2 and a heavier one based on Densenet169

    My inference device is Raspberry 4B running on Raspberry Pi OS (Linux distro).
 I have remotely connected ( check out my other  repo-guide) to the Pi and written Python scripts for taking snapshots through the camera , loading image on my model , running inference and providing